Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Conclusion

 To solve the bilevel optimization model, the paper proposed a decomposition method that includes Benders optimal cuts and nogood cuts to ensure the consistency of the rider choices in the leader and follower problems.
 Moreover, to improve the computational efficiency of the method, the paper proposed upper and lower bounds on trip durations for the follower problems and valid inequalities that strenghten the nogood cuts using the problem structure.

 The paper also presented an extensive computational study on a real data set from AAATA, the transit agency for the broader Ann Arbor and Ypsilanti region in Michigan.
-The study considered the impact of a number of factors, including the price of on-demand shuttles, the number of hubs, and accessibility criteria.
+The study considered the impact of a number of factors, including the price of on-demand shuttles, the number of hubs, and access to transit systems criteria.
 It analyzed the adoption rate of the ODTMS for various class of riders (low-income, middle-income, and high-income).
 The designed ODMTS feature high adoption rates and significantly shorter trip durations compared to the existing transit system both for existing riders and riders who adopted the ODMTS.
 Under increased ridership and/or the availability of more hubs, trip durations may increase as they use more bus legs between hubs and less on-demand shuttles; however, adoption rates are not impacted much and the net profit of the transit agency increases significantly through economies of scale.
-The results further highlighted the benefits in accessibility for low-income riders as their rip durations decrease and remain reasonable.
+The results further highlighted the benefits in ensuring access for low-income riders as their trip durations decrease and remain reasonable.
 Finally, the computational study demonstrated the efficiency of the decomposition method for the case study and the benefits of computational enhancements.

-Future work will consider more complex choice models (e.g., involving the cost of transfers) and/or restrictions on acceptable routes.
+Future work will consider more complex choice models (e.g., involving the increasing cost of transfers or probabilistic choice functions \citep{Paneque2021_ChoiceModels}) and/or restrictions on acceptable routes.
 Scaling the approach to large metropolitan areas is also a priority.

 \ACKNOWLEDGMENT{Many thanks to Julia Roberts at AAATA for sharing the transit data and for many interesting discussions.
 This research is partly supported by NSF Leap HI proposal NSF-1854684, and Department of Energy Research Award 7F-30154.}